thyrlian/AndroidSDK/README.md

 # or
 emulator64-x86 -avd <virtual_device_name> -noaudio -no-boot-anim -no-window -accel on &

+# if the container is not running in privileged mode, you should see below errors:
 #=> emulator: ERROR: x86_64 emulation currently requires hardware acceleration!
 #=> Please ensure KVM is properly installed and usable.
+#=> CPU acceleration status: /dev/kvm is not found: VT disabled in BIOS or KVM kernel module not loaded
+# or it's running on top of a VM
 #=> CPU acceleration status: KVM requires a CPU that supports vmx or svm
 ```